Python

 If you cannot find a package you need from a conda channel, you may need to try a conventional pip install.

 Conda and pip have historically had difficulties getting along.
-Pip didn't respected Conda’s environment constraints, while Conda was all too happy to clobber pip-installed software.
+Pip didn't respect Conda’s environment constraints, while Conda was all too happy to clobber pip-installed software.
 Conda 4.6.0 adds preview support for better interoperability.
 With this interoperability, Conda can use pip-installed packages to satisfy dependencies, and can even remove pip-installed software cleanly and replace them with Conda packages when appropriate.

 This feature is disabled by default right now because it can significantly impact Conda’s performance.
 If you’d like to try it, you can set this condarc setting:

-conda config --set pip_interop_enabled True
+[user@login ~]$ conda config --set pip_interop_enabled True

-Where previous versions of Conda will show a confusing ambiguity on exactly what’s present in “conda list” if you installed a pip package when it was already present in the environment.
+Where previous versions of Conda will show a confusing ambiguity on exactly what’s present in conda list if you installed a pip package when it was already present in the environment.
 Conda 4.6 now shows only one correct entry.

 Memory Profiling Python